 Tracking Error Risk.
 As an index fund, the fund seeks to track the performance of the index, although it may not be successful in doing so.
 The divergence between the performance of the fund and the index, positive or negative, is called "tracking error."
 Tracking error can be caused by many factors and it may be significant.
 For example, the fund may not invest in certain securities in the index, match the securities' weighting to the index, or the fund may invest in securities not in the index, due to regulatory, operational, custodial or liquidity constraints; corporate transactions; asset valuations; transaction costs and timing; tax considerations; and index rebalancing, which may result in tracking error.
-In addition, the fund may not invest in issuers located in certain countries due to these considerations.
 The fund may attempt to offset the effects of not being invested in certain index securities by making substitute investments, but these efforts may not be successful.
-In certain circumstances, the fund may value individual securities based on fair value prices developed using methods approved by the fund's Board of Trustees.
-To the extent the fund calculates its NAV based on fair value prices, the fund's performance may diverge from the index.
 In addition, cash flows into and out of the fund, operating expenses and trading costs all affect the ability of the fund to match the performance of the index, because the index does not have to manage cash flows and does not incur any costs.